stanford-rc/globus.stanford.edu/client/install.md

    content="Globus Connect Personal needs to be able to make outbound Internet connections.
 If Globus Connect Personal reports problems connecting, talk to your IT contact.
 Connections must be allowed out to 54.237.254.192/29 port 2223 (for control traffic), and to any Internet host on TCP and UDP ports 50000-51000 (for data transfer).
 Connections must also be allowed to AWS S3 on TCP port 443 (HTTPS), for the new version check to succeed."
 %}

+Once you have logged in to Globus, you may begin to install Globus Connect Personal.

 ## Install Globus Connect Personal

 Globus have written a set of detailed installation guides explaining how to